Precoder Design for Massive MIMO Downlink with Matrix Manifold Optimization: Riemannian Methods for Precoder Design

-RTR method converges superlinearly and the convergence can be guaranteed as shown in \cite{AbsilRTR}.
-RTR method for precoder design is summarized in \alref{RTR}, where we use the superscript pair $(k,d)$ for the iteration of solving the trust region subproblem to distinguish from $(k,n)$ for the iteration of searching for the step length. $N_{\text{sub}}$ is the maximum inner iteration number.
+The RTR method for precoder design is summarized in \alref{RTR}, where we use the superscript pair $(k,d)$ for the iteration of solving the trust region subproblem to distinguish from $(k,n)$ for the iteration of searching for the step length. $N_{\text{sub}}$ is the maximum inner iteration number.
+In the Step 7 of \alref{RTR}, $t$ is found by computing the positive root of the quadratic equation \cite{Absil2009}